When is Range Creek Canyon open to visitors?

 Why is public access limited to foot and horse traffic?

 The road through Range Creek is a narrow, unimproved two-track without turnouts or parking areas.
 Vehicular access is limited to administrative personnel and commercial tour groups to ensure safety and to protect the canyon's archaeological and natural resources.
-BLM land within the canyon is wilderness study area which prohibits mechanized travel.
+BLM land within the canyon is designated wilderness which prohibits mechanized travel.

 Can I camp in Range Creek?

 Camping is allowed at the primitive campground that has been established at the North Entrance Gate.
 Amenities are limited to pit toilets and two metal fire rings.
 Open fires are allowed only inside these rings.
 Visitors must bring their own drinking water.
 Please show respect for fellow campers by observing 10:00 pm - 6:00 am quiet hours and by keeping pets under control at all times.
 Camping is NOT allowed inside the gated area.
+Camping is not allowed on BLM wilderness lands adjacent to the field station.